List of Mighty Morphin Power Rangers characters: Lokar

 Appearing as a floating demonic, ethereal, blue head, the powerful Lokar changes Mutitus to his more powerful form and assists in sending the Power Rangers to the Island of Illusions.
 He is an old friend of Rita's and she called on him for a favor to defeat the Rangers.
 After destroying Mutitus, the Power Rangers attack Lokar with the Ultrazord, but he manages to escape by teleporting away just after the blast hits him.
 When Kimberly states that Lokar got away, the other Rangers groan as Jason says "We'll get him next time".

 Lokar is later summoned again when Goldar goes into battle with his extremely powerful War Zord, Cyclopsis ("Doomsday, Parts 1 & 2").
 Lokar, heavily scarred from the Ultrazord attack, recreates the War Zord when it falls to the Power Rangers' attack and then aids Cyclopsis in its next two battles against the Power Rangers, but disappears forever when Cyclopsis is destroyed by the Ultrazord.

 In the graphic novel Power Rangers: Soul of the Dragon, Lokar is revealed to reside in the Talos Dimension where his true body is shown.
-He ceased aiding Rita after the destruction of Cyclopsis.
+He ceased aiding Rita after the destruction of Cyclopsis and became an isolationist.
 When Scorpina was sent to the Talos Dimension by Rita, she had tried to get Lokar to send her back to Earth at different points to no avail.
 Lokar only relented years later when he learns that Rita and any other ally of his was purified by Zordon's energy wave and returned to Earth where it was eight years since the Troobian Empire was defeated.
 She was instructed to sacrifice Tommy's son J.J. while using the powers of the crystals that she was told to obtain that will help Lokar conquer Earth.
 After Tommy thwarted Scorpina's attempt to sacrifice J.J., Lokar got tired of waiting for Scorpina to complete her mission and projected his head on Earth.
-When Scorpina says she needs a moment to complete her mission, Lokar rants on how hard it is to "commute" from the Talos Dimension and sucked her and some of his underlings back to the Talos Dimension while stating that he will have his tribute one way or another.
+When Scorpina says she needs a moment to complete her mission, Lokar rants on how hard it is to "commute" from the Talos Dimension and sucked Scorpina and some of his underlings back to the Talos Dimension while stating that he will have his tribute one way or another.

-Lokar had a nephew named Lothorn as revealed in Power Rangers Dino Fury.
+In Power Rangers Dino Fury, Lokar had a nephew named Lothorn who worked with Lord Zedd.

 Lokar was portrayed by Masahiko Urano and voiced by Robert Axelrod.